genchau/nd024-mws-notes/ND024_Part2_Lesson02_12.md

 >Argh, stupid small phone, stupid small buttons, stupid big fingers. :confounded:

-**Tap targets = anything that a user might touch, tap, click, or try and do input on.**
+**Tap targets aka Touch targets = anything that a user might touch, tap, click, or try and do input on.**

 Mouse can be highly accurate with inputs on a screen.